cbrownstein-lambda/lambda-demo/content/en/docs/Getting started/ssh-into-cloud-instance.md

    In the box that says _Title_, give your public key a name.
 For example, you can use your name or the name of your computer.

+1. Click **Add SSH key**.

+1. Launch a Lambda Cloud instance.
+Under the **Which SSH key should it use?** dropdown menu, select the SSH key you added.